From bellowing gusts to thin wafts of air, people across cultures implicate the wind for causing illness and misfortune.

-The Nankani, like others around the world, would agree that few good things come upon the wind.
-From gusts to gentle wafts of thin air, people implicate it for causing sickness or misfortune.
-Avoid drafts American mothers remind us.
-In Ethiopia, the wind causes joint and bone pain.
-Some cultures conceive of wind as a luge for itinerant spirits.
-“Spirits are like the wind,” a man told me.
-They float, are ethereal and enveloping.
+Avoid drafts American grandmothers advise.
+In Ethiopia, the wind induces joint and bone pain.
+Vigilant Nankani mothers in Ghana cover infants (particularly their faces) and sequester newborns inside.
+They need protection from dubious winds.
+Some cultures view breezes as a luge for itinerant ghosts.
+“Spirits are like the wind,” a Ghanaian man told me.
 “They are perhaps listening to what we are saying right now.”

 Was it the Scorpions who sang the Wind of Change?
 The 1991 anthem for glasnost and the fall of Communist-run governments.
-Winds can signal a change in politics or society for the better.
-They can also mark pending adversity or foreboding circumstances.
-Calamity rides upon them.
-Nankani mothers take care to cover their infants, even their faces, and keep newborns inside a room.
-They need protection from suspicious winds.
+Winds can signal a positive change in politics or society.
+But they also mark pending adversity or foreboding circumstances.
+Calamity rides them.

 “Tell me how the wind carries sickness,” I asked Ayanobasiya.